michaeldeboeve/generator-robonkey/docs/sass/mixins.md

 ```

 ### Triangle
-> Make a triangle using the border methos
+> Make a triangle using the border method

 ##### Use: